World Cup 2022 European Qualifiers: Who has qualified for Qatar? Group tables, standings, fixtures, dates

 Group D

+France have been struggling to find their groove in this campaign but a crucial win over Finland on Tuesday sees them open up a seven-point lead at the top of the group.

-France are also struggling to find their groove with two wins and three draws from five games in Group D.
+Didier Deschamps' side now have three wins and three draws from six games in Group D.

-Like Italy, Didier Deschamps' side lead the table by four points, but runners-up Finland also have two games in hand and the crunch tie comes when they visit the Stade des Lumieres on Tuesday.
+All is not lost for Ukraine and Finland, though, with both sides having games in hand on France as they look to close the gap to the top.

 Group E